Native Account Abstraction with EOF

 code section.

-In order for the transaction to be considered valid the sender validation frame MUST return two 64-bit values:
+In order for the transaction to be considered valid, the sender validation frame MUST return without reverting.

 This step is performed with the role_paymaster_validation